 I started transitioning Beckham out of the swaddle when he was 13 weeks old using the one arm method with the Halo swaddle.
-I simply swaddled him and left one arm out.
+During his first nap of the day, I simply swaddled him and left one arm out.
 Easy peasy!

 He had no problem at all, so the next night I swaddled him with both arms out, but still wrapped firmly around his chest, so basically using the swaddle as a wearable blanket.

 Zero issues sleeping AT ALL.
 I was so relieved.
-Truthfully, your baby can sleep in a sleep sack safely for a long time.
+Truthfully, they can sleep in a baby sleep sack safely for a long time.
 There’s no need to transition them OUT of the sleepsack, as it doesn’t restrict their movement (unless they’re trying to climb out of the crib, in which case, it’s a good restriction!).

-Since it’s perfectly safe for him to sleep in it, we just didn’t worry about it and kept using it.
+Since it’s perfectly safe for babies to sleep in sleep sacks, we didn’t worry about it and kept using it.

 A few weeks after that, we got back from my mom’s house pretty late and when we put Beckham to bed realized that we’d left the swaddle in the van.
 Instead of rushing out to get it, we put him to bed without it and he did great!

-He’s been sleeping without it ever since, although we will likely reintroduce something this winter if his room is chilly.
+He’s been sleeping without it ever since, although we will likely reintroduce a sleepsack or something this winter if his room is chilly.

 Related –> How to Teach Your Baby to Love the Crib